+However, such a parameter point is not excluded by ND280 because of the very small $c\tau^0$.
+Any realization of \cite{Bertuzzo:2018itn} with $c\tau^0 \gtrsim 10^{-2}$ m is, however, tested at least at the level of $3\sigma$ in accord with the left panel of \cref{fig:double}.

+The models with scalar mediator \cite{Datta:2020auq,Dutta:2020scq} are not affected by the constraint from MINER$\nu$A due to suppressed upscattering cross section.
+ND280 can still test this class of models through the search for 2$e$ tracks, analogously to \cite{Bertuzzo:2018itn}.
+Finally, there could be additional tests involving particle misidentification.

-\subsection{Mixing - Decay into $\nu_e$ scenario, $MD_\nu$}
+\subsection{Mixing - Decay into $\nu_e$ scenario, $M_N D_\nu U_e$}

-In this scenario, $N$ is produced via mixing in $\nu_\mu$, then $N$ decays along the beamline into $\nu_e$, $N \rightarrow \nu_e + B$, and in turn, $\nu_e$ upscatters in a detector producing $e-$like events in the low energy range (if $B$ has large enough mass).
+In this scenario (see Fig. \ref{fig:scenF}), $N$ is produced via mixing in $\nu_\mu$, then $N$ decays along the beamline into $\nu_e$, $N \rightarrow \nu_e + B$, and in turn, $\nu_e$ upscatters in a detector producing the $e-$like events in the low energy range (if $B$ has large enough mass).
 In this way an additional $\nu_e$ flux is generated.